-Teachers identify group assignments and collaborative digital product creation as the most effective activities for promoting self-directed learning in the digital realm.
-Nevertheless, teachers' perceptions of self-directed learning tend to be superficial, lacking emphasis on learners' participation in choosing and adapting learning methods.
-To empower educators in fostering self-directed learning, targeted training programs are essential, emphasizing flexible teaching approaches that prioritize learner involvement in method selection.
+Educators identified group assignments and the collaborative creation of digital products as the most effective activities for promoting self-directed learning in a digital context.
+Nevertheless, their perceptions of self-directed learning tended to be superficial and inattentive to learners’ participation in choosing and adapting learning methods.
+To empower educators to promote self-directed learning, targeted training programs that emphasize flexible teaching approaches and prioritize students’ involvement in the selection of learning methods are essential.

-Despite an increasing trend in digital tool adoption, a significant portion of teachers still abstains from incorporating digital resources in their teaching practices.
-Recognizing and addressing the reasons behind this reluctance, including potential fears or reservations toward technology, is crucial.
-Investigating the experiences of teachers who attempted but did not persist in using digital tools may unveil valuable insights and guide the formulation of effective solutions.
+Despite an increasing trend of digital tool adoption, a significant proportion of educators continue to abstain from incorporating digital resources into their teaching practices.
+Recognizing and addressing the reasons behind this reluctance, including potential fears or reservations about technology, is crucial.
+Investigating the experiences of educators who attempted to use digital tools but did not persist in their efforts may reveal valuable insights and guide the formulation of effective solutions.

 Research limitations

-This study contends with two significant limitations.
-Firstly, reliance on self-reports from teachers introduces a potential limitation, as it remains unclear whether these reports faithfully represent the reality of their practices.
-Augmenting the methodology with additional tools, such as direct observations or the monitoring of learning outcomes, would enhance the depth and accuracy of the study's insights.
-Secondly, the diversity in the fields of knowledge and course characteristics among the participating teachers introduces variability that may impact research findings.
-This variability, observed in workshop courses, theoretical courses, and others, aligns with similar challenges noted in the literature (Aldahdouh, Nokelainen, and Korhonen 2020; Záhorec, Nagyová, and Hašková 2019).
-To address these limitations, a proposed follow-up study aims to investigate potential disparities in techno-pedagogical skills among teachers based on background variables such as field of knowledge, course nature, gender, seniority, and more.
-This subsequent research endeavor seeks to contribute valuable insights that may further promote the effective use of digital technologies among teachers, fostering active and self-directed learning practices.
+This study had two significant limitations.
+First, reliance on educators’ self-reporting introduced a potential limitation, as it is unclear whether their reporting accurately depicted their practices.
+Augmenting the methodology with additional tools, such as direct observations, or monitoring of learning outcomes would enhance the depth and accuracy of the study’s findings.
+Second, the diversity of the participants’ knowledge fields and course characteristics introduced variability that could have impacted the findings.
+Challenges resulting from such variability, observed, for example, at workshops and in theoretical courses, have been reported in the literature (Aldahdouh, Nokelainen, and Korhonen 2020; Záhorec, Nagyová, and Hašková 2019).
+To address these limitations, we propose to conduct a follow-up study to investigate potential disparities in techno-pedagogical skills among educators that relate to background variables, such as knowledge fields, the nature of courses, gender, and seniority.
+This follow-up study would aim to contribute valuable insights that could advance effective use of digital technologies among educators, thereby fostering active and self-directed learning practices.

-Acknowledgements
+Acknowledgments

 Bibliography